amoore2600/GBS-C_AIO/README.md

 4. Add a a resistor value in parallel with r26 to correct the ypbpr output brightness.
 5. Replace the 150 ohm resistor on r26 if it is outside of 1% tolerance.

-This project uses the GBScontorl firmware by Rama - https://github.com/ramapcsx2/gbs-control
+This project uses the GBScontrol firmware by Rama - https://github.com/ramapcsx2/gbs-control

-Suport the GBScontrol project and Buy Rama a coffee - https://www.buymeacoffee.com/ramapcsx2
+Support the GBScontrol project and buy Rama a coffee - https://www.buymeacoffee.com/ramapcsx2

 AIO board design by Jacob Proctor (Arithmaldor) - https://twitter.com/Arithmaldor

-GBS-C AIO user fourm - https://www.gbscaio.com/forum

-GBS-C AIO Private Facebook Group - https://www.facebook.com/groups/gbscaio
+GBS-C AIO Public Facebook Group - https://www.facebook.com/groups/gbscaio

-**PLEASE NOTE: The Bill of Matrials is still a WIP project and may be missing a few componets, this will be updated soon.**
+**PLEASE NOTE: The Bill of Materials is still a WIP project and may be missing a few components, this will be updated soon.**